 Advanced Window Snapping Setup

 BetterTouchTool's window snapping is very customizable.
 You can change the appearance but also the behavior to fit your style & workflow.
-All customization options are not visible while in simple settings mode, thus if you want to do any customization you need to enable the advanced settings mode.
-See this screenshot:

 Only Enable Specific Window Snapping Areas